Databrary Guide

 Databrary is used by a large and growing community of researchers across the globe, including some large scale research projects (Soska et al., 2021) run by Databrary’s co-founders, Karen Adolph and Rick Gilmore, and their collaborators.

-Databrary’s founders believe that the widespread use of video can improve the reproducibility of many different areas of research (Adolph, K.E., Gilmore, R.O., & Kennedy, J.L., 2017; Gilmore & Adolph, 2017).
+Databrary’s founders believe that the widespread use and sharing of video can improve reproducibility and rigor of many different areas of research (Adolph, K.E., Gilmore, R.O., & Kennedy, J.L., 2017; Gilmore & Adolph, 2017).

 Adolph, K.E., Gilmore, R.O., & Kennedy, J.L.
 (2017).
 Video as data and documentation will improve psychological science. https://www.apa.org/science/about/psa/2017/10/video-data.
 Retrieved from https://www.apa.org/science/about/psa/2017/10/video-data